 The labeling of basic views consists of the following steps:

-- 1. Determine the number of basic views (hence "allocation"),
+- 1. Determine the number of basic and semi-basic views,

 - 2. Prepare cost calculation,

 - 3. Select initial basic views,

 - 4. Update the view labels.

 The inpainted view is labeled 'additional'.